 Sue Seyl’s introduction to Nordic skiing was through ski touring, snow camping, and igloo-building trips after moving to Portland in 1971.
 Sue has been skiing at Teacup since the days of the Teacup trailer (aka the cold sauna) and the Barlow Trail Race.
 A competitive masters rower, Sue quickly embraced the joys of skiing on groomed trails, and its great cross training effect.
 Over the years, she has competed in some local races, a couple of Birkies, and several Boulder Mountain Tours.
 Her racing highlight was doing the Engadin Ski Marathon in Switzerland to celebrate her 50th birthday.
 Sue has been on the board since 2010.

 Duncan Roberts has skied at Teacup since 2000 and has been on the Board since 2020.
 Originally from Wisconsin but now living in Portland for the past 21 years, Duncan and his family enjoy Mt.
 Hood’s amazingly long ski seasons.
-Duncan is a pilot for Alaska Airlines and also runs Portland’s DLR Nordic Volvo.
+Duncan is a pilot for Alaska Airlines and also leads Portland’s DLR Nordic Volvo as well as Polestar Portland.
 Still an elite wave Birkie racer, Duncan has skied 21 birkies - the first being in 1994.
 A favorite aspect of nordic sking at Teacup is the varying terrain and not being a slave to gravity, being able to ski continuously for as long as you would like.

 Leif Hovin has been skiing at Teacup and enjoying the great trails and wonderful terrain, since moving to Portland in 2003.
 He grew up skiing in Minnesota, and raced in College, but has now focused more time helping maintain the ski trails.
 He supports the Teacup Classic and the high school races, getting the courses set up and taken down, as well as other events at Teacup.
 Leif has been on the board since 2016, but has worked to get the ski trails ready in the fall for over 13 years, and has been working on the trail improvements that make Teacup so fun to ski.